matthewjmiller/mattmiller/CV.md

 Seminar in Rhetoric: Rural Writing, College of the Ozarks, fall 2020.

+The American Novel: Land, Community, Race, and Spirituality, College of the Ozarks, fall 2021.

 Survey of American Literature II, College of the Ozarks, fall 2019.

-Creative Writing: Nonfiction, College of the Ozarks, spring 2019, spring 2021.
+Creative Writing: Nonfiction, College of the Ozarks, two sections, spring 2019, spring 2021.

-Technical Writing, College of the Ozarks, fall 2018, spring 2021.
+Technical Writing, College of the Ozarks, two sections, fall 2018, spring 2021.
 Also taught spring 2020 as an independent study.

 Agricultural Engineering Fundamentals: Technical Writing Lab, College of the Ozarks, spring 2020.

-Readings in Western Civilization, College of the Ozarks, seven sections, fall 2018-spring 2021.
+Readings in Western Civilization, College of the Ozarks, nine sections, fall 2018-fall 2021.

-College Composition, College of the Ozarks, fourteen sections, fall 2018-spring 2021.
+College Composition, College of the Ozarks, sixteen sections, fall 2018-fall 2021.

 Business and Professional Writing, Saint Louis University, spring 2018.